-By the end of this post, you’ll be confident in distinguishing between these words and never misuse them again.
+By the end of this post, you’ll be able to tell the difference between led vs lead with confidence—and never mix them up again!

 The word “lead” has two primary uses in the English language—as a verb and a noun.